 To apply for this seminar please click here.

-Applications for this seminar will open on July 21st, 2014 and will be due on September 15th, 2014.
+Applications for this seminar are still open.
 An interview with the faculty leader may be required as part of the application process.
 This seminar is capped at 20 students.

 UC undergraduates who are not in the University Honors Program are welcome and encouraged to apply to participate, provided the student has a cumulative university GPA of 3.4 or above.
 Graduate students are not eligible to enroll.